-Moreover, since at the moment no ISO 25964 fully compliant thesauri are found, the proposed framework has been tested on small sections extracted from existing thesauri (e.g. AAT, EARTh).
-Thus, this highlights another interesting research stream, related to the necessity for new modules for the standardization of existing thesauri into ISO 25964 compliant ones, that will allow for a complete evaluation of the proposed framework.
+Moreover, since at the moment very few example of ISO 25964 fully compliant thesauri exists (e.g. AAT), another interesting research stream is related to the necessity for new modules for the standardization of existing thesauri into ISO 25964 compliant ones.
+This will allow for a complete evaluation of the proposed framework.